Guppy Ocean Adventure Camp

 Tuesday

-Following a beach picnic, Guppies will take water to get some more time riding waves on their boogie boards.
+Following a turtley awesome morning, we will have picnic next to the Intracoastal and then the Guppies will take to water to get some more time riding waves on their boogie boards.

 Wednesday